Skip to Content

 Vibratory Rock Tumblers

-Vibratory rock tumblers are a little different; since this type of tumbler shakes the contents in the barrel rather than rolls the materials, these are less likely to leak.
+Vibratory rock tumblers are slightly different; since this type of tumbler shakes the contents in the barrel rather than rolls the materials, these are less likely to leak.

-They are just as durable as the rotary tumblers and get the job done with less of a hassle, but they aren’t as popular as the rotary tumblers.
+They are just as durable as the rotary tumblers and do the job with less hassle, but they aren’t as popular as the rotary tumblers.

-In vibratory tumblers, the shape tends to stay the same because the rocks aren’t being formed by the barrel.
-They are being smoothed out by the grit and the other stones in the container.
+The shape of vibratory tumblers tends to stay the same because the rocks aren’t formed by the barrel.
+The grit and the other stones in the container are smoothing them out.

-Since vibratory rock tumblers are not so popular, the number of options offered is smaller.
+Since vibratory rock tumblers are not so popular, fewer options are offered.
 If you are interested in this type of rock tumbler, I recommend looking at this type, which has all the required features.
 You can buy it here (Amazon link).

 Vibratory Rock Tumblers: How They Work & Which One Is Best?